-The County currently operates 386 regular emergency shelter beds (162 for families, 154 for individuals, 20 for unaccompanied youth, 15 for veterans and 35 overflow for individuals and families during the hypothermic season), 43 domestic violence survivor emergency shelter beds (all for families), 153 transitional shelter beds (85 for families, 12 for individuals, and 56 for
+The County currently operates 421 regular emergency shelter beds (184 for families, 217 for individuals, and 20 for unaccompanied youth), 43 domestic violence survivor emergency shelter beds (all for families), 154 transitional shelter beds (88 for families, 12 for individuals, and 56

 There are several efforts underway to reframe this segment of the County's response system to add bed space and more effectively meet the changing dynamics of the County's current homeless population.
 These efforts include, but are not limited to: 1.
-Funding in the County's capital improvement budget for replacement and redesign of two older emergency facilities as well as a new building for homeless youth which provides the CoC with a unique opportunity to design emergency shelters that are highly flexible, aligned with the 10-Year Plan, and eliminate design barriers currently inhibiting certain services and/or population mixes inherent in the older facilities; 2.
-A strategic focus on lower cost and often more effective alternatives to traditional shelter including prevention, diversion, rapid re-housing and housing first strategies as well as housing solutions targeted to special populations presenting unique challenges to the Continuum; 3.
+Funding in the County's capital improvement budget for replacement and redesign of two older emergency facilities as well as a new building for homeless youth and a permanent location for the Warm Nights overflow program which provides the CoC with a unique opportunity to design emergency shelters that are highly flexible, incorporate lessons learned from the pandemic response, increase equitable access, and eliminate design barriers currently inhibiting certain services and/or population mixes inherent in the older facilities; 2.
+A strategic focus on lower cost and often more effective alternatives to traditional shelter including prevention, diversion, rapid rehousing and housing first strategies as well as housing solutions targeted to special populations presenting unique challenges to the Continuum; 3.
 Increase in deeply affordable permanent housing opportunities, particularly for the CoC priority sub-populations; and 4.
-Increased access to housing vouchers to support CoC move on strategies from its' PSH programs.
+Access to site based vouchers for CoC PSH expansion and 5.
+Expanded deeply affordable housing, shallow subsidy rental assistance programs and additional set aside housing vouchers to support permanent housing and move on strategies for lower acuity residents from CoC PSH programs.

 Under the current CoC system, the shelter pathway is no longer linear.
 The household is now at the center of the response system and the initial intervention identified is intended to be their last whenever possible.
 The CoC uses a combination of tools including the locally developed Housing Prioritization Tool and composite scoring structure and the Vi-SPDAT as a part of the assessment process for anyone requesting housing assistance in the County.
 These tools help the CoC identify which intervention(s) are most likely to produce results in the least amount of time for the least amount of money.
-For those that score into a permanent supportive housing response, an additional vulnerability index is calculated that prioritizes within that subset by level of risk and likelihood of imminent mortality.
+For those that score into a permanent supportive housing response, an additional composite vulnerability index is calculated that prioritizes within that subset by level of risk and likelihood of imminent mortality.

 The CoC relies on three strategic priorities to ensure long term success: 1.
-Centralized triage to facilitate timely assessment and placement in the quickest route to permanency ; 2.
-Significantly increased funding for prevention and rapid re-housing that provide decreasing subsidies on a medium to long term basis (up to 24 months) and creation of strong trusting relationships with landlords willing to provide second chance leases that are so vital to households whose debt history is either non-existent or severely compromised; and 3.
+Centralized triage to facilitate timely assessment and placement in the quickest route to permanency; 2.
+Significantly increased funding for prevention and rapid re-housing that provide decreasing subsidies on a medium to long term basis and creation of strong trusting relationships with landlords willing to provide second chance leases that are so vital to households whose debt history is either non-existent or severely compromised; and 3.
 Expansion of permanent housing options for persons with significant challenges to long term stability.